 Both early action and early decision are application routes that allow students to indicate that a specific school is their top choice.
 If a student applies early decision, they are committing to attending that school should they be admitted.
 Early action usually allows students to receive a decision earlier than traditional applications, but admission is not binding.

 Note that some schools may only offer either early action or early decision, or may not offer either.

 The college applications process can be a lot to handle.
-Students who are feeling overwhelmed by the scope of it all can talk to their guidance counselor or another confidante who has experience with college applications.
-They could help students navigate the ins and outs of the process and may be able to provide some insightful advice.
+If you are ever feeling overwhelmed by the scope of it all, consider talking to your guidance counselor or another confidante who has experience with college applications.
+They can help you navigate the ins and outs of the process and may be able to provide some insightful advice.

 Planning for the Future

 The college application process will look slightly different for everyone.
-In general, students apply to between five and eight schools.
-These are usually a mix of reach, safety, and target schools.
-Students can compare their personal academic profile to the average accepted student at their desired school to determine whether a school is a reach, safety, or target.
+But a general guidelines to apply to five to eight schools and to include a mix of reach, safety, and target schools.
+To come with a balanced list, it’s a good idea to compare your academic profile to that of the average accepted student at your desired schools.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.